What happens if it rains on my wedding day?… here are six top tips for you.

 Stop right there.

-What happens if it rains on my wedding day?
+So, what happens if it rains on my wedding day?

 Ok, so the British weather has done its thing and given you a day with rain.
 This will not stop it from being perfect.
 It will be a different kind of perfect from the one you imagined, but it will still be perfect.
 Your partner will still look gorgeous and say ‘I do’.
 Your family and friends will still laugh and cry with you and cheer when you have your first kiss.
 You will celebrate, you will have fun and you will get married.
 It will be amazing!

-This is also the point that I (and every other professional, experienced photographer) come in from a supportive and practical stand point to make sure that you still get photos that reflect that perfect, if somewhat rainy, wedding day.
+This is also the point that I (and every other professional, experienced photographer) come in from a supportive and practical standpoint to make sure that you still get photos that reflect that perfect, if somewhat rainy, wedding day.
 I want my couples to have an awesome day.
 I want them to be happy, excited and as unstressed as possible.
 I see it as part of my job on the wedding day to help this happen, and I have done my fair share of calming worried couples on the morning of damp weddings.

 What happens if it rains on my wedding day?
 Here are six things to think about when it comes to dealing with the Great British weather on your wedding day.
 It is the UK, after all, and the chances are that it might well rain, even in summer.
 While we can get lovely weather, we aren’t renowned for our glorious sunshine and balmy summer days.
 But this need not put a dampener (no pun intended) on your day.

-1. Find a suitable venue
+1. Find a suitable venue for all weathers

 If you haven’t started the planning process then this gives you a head start.
 When you are looking for your venue do go with the style of place that reflects the type of wedding you want, but ask yourself the following questions: